DEFRA/hapi-web-boilerplate/readme.md

 - [ ] Add service name and description to the README above
 - [ ] Check over the content of the 404 and 500 error pages and tailor to suit
 - [ ] Update the `package.json` with the name, description and any git urls and authors etc.
-- [ ] Update the [views context data](/server/plugins/views.js#L39) to include the corrct service and default page title
+- [ ] Update the [views context data](/server/plugins/views.js#L39) to include the correct service and default page title
 - [ ] Finally, remove the .git folder in the root directory.
 This will cut the cord to this boilerplate repo.

 # Running the application